SNIR-NIMH/CATNIP/README.md

 --exclude_mask example_data_artifact_mask.tif --mask_ovl_ratio 0.33
 ```

-For details of each of the arguments, please refer to the [documentation](CATNIP_documentation.pdf)
+For details of each of the arguments, please refer to the [documentation](CATNIP_documentation.pdf) section 5.
+These parameters are primarily applicable to 3.7x3.7x5um images.
+For images with different pixel sizes, the parameters
+may need to be changed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>